Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 It is also possible to run the IoT Edge modules directly in the cloud.
 Either a Linux VM to run IoT Edge directly, or on a Windows VM with EFLOW.
-In fact, the full end-to-end Continuous Integration pipeline for the StarterKit runs on EFLOW on a VM in Azure.
+In fact, the full end-to-end Continuous Integration pipeline for the Starter Kit runs on EFLOW on a VM in Azure.

 ![Redundancy](../images/scenarios/scenario-edge-in-cloud.png)